Rules for licensed security workers

 • Becoming a peace officer

-You may continue to do security work unless Security Programs Division (SPD) tells you to stop.
+If you have reported any of the above, you may continue to do security work unless Security Programs Division (SPD) instructs you to stop.

 Report changes, charges or convictions